v1s7/csv-monsters/FAQ-en.md

 > [!IMPORTANT]
 > <details>
 >
-> <summary><h4>HIGHLIGHTS FOR V60</h4></summary>
+> <summary><h4>HIGHLIGHTS FOR V61</h4></summary>
 >
-> 1. All unsigned mods are disabled by default.
+> 1. All unsigned mods are disabled by default since v60.
 So after installing one you need to manually enable it in the mod manager.
 >
-> 2. If the ENABLE button is pale, then it means the mod is incompatible with v60 – however, this can be bypassed by adding the following line in `content.json` after `@description`:
+> 2. If the ENABLE button is pale, then it means the mod is incompatible with v61 – however, this can be bypassed by adding the following line in `content.json` after `@description`:
 > ```json
-> "@gv": 60,
+> "@gv": 61,
 > ```
 > </details>